leandrocp/mdex/STREAMING_API.md

 1. Ids start at `0` for each Stream run.
 2. Ids increase in order.
 3. A repeated id replaces the earlier value for that id.
-4. After a higher id is emitted, every lower id is stable.
+4. Any earlier id may be emitted again.
-5. Only the highest id may be emitted again.
+5. An id keeps its original position when it is replaced.
 6. EOF emits the last chunk with a normal final parse, then ends the Stream.
 7. Empty input emits no chunks.

 One keyed document may hold several top-level Markdown blocks.
-This is needed when a later link definition or another document-wide rule may change a group of blocks.
+A later link or footnote definition can update an earlier keyed document after newer ids have already been emitted.

 The end of the Stream is the completion signal.
 There is no `done?` field or EOF value.
 If downstream stops early, MDEx does not finalize unread input.